 Time to Let Go

 I realized the other day that I am now in my upper sixties in age and am starting to slow down a bit.
-Consequently I have decided to only breed one litter in the Spring for the next couple of years.
-The girl I will be breeding will be Sterling's daughter, Daphne.
+I have decided that I will focus on showing the few cats I have left and will no longer be involved in an active breeding program.

 GRAND CHAMPION DERKATZ STERLINGSILVER OF CASTLERAY